Kanpamil/RadioInternetowe/README.md

 - Kamil Kaczmarek 155971
 - Jakub Butkiewicz 155833

-## to do
- - write raport
- - (optional) - change streaming request to streaming_socket instead of control_socket

 ## How to run
 1. type make in the terminal to compile project
 2. Run server using: ./bin/server.out